yxlin/ggdmc/README.md

 them, if you want to operate objects back-and-forth.
 Currently, we use the R functions, 'aperm' and 't', to transpose matrices and arrays when we have to operate between DMC and _ggdmc_.
-The following two convenient functions are designed to for doing this operation.
+The following two convenient functions are designed for doing this operation.

 ```
 DMC2ggdmc <- function(x) {